Are you Able to Send Emails but Not Receive? | HostGator Support

 2. Check the email storage (email quota)

 Each email account is allotted a set disk space quota, which was set when you added the email account in cPanel.
-You can set it either Unlimited or with a fixed size, depending on your email requirements.
+Depending on your email requirements, you can set it to either Unlimited or a fixed size.

 To check if you exceeded the allowable limit: